Ingrezza (valbenazine) is a prescription drug that’s used to treat certain movement disorders. Ingrezza comes as a capsule that you swallow.

 In some cases, your doctor may recommend a lower dosage of Ingrezza.
 For example, having liver problems or taking other medications that may interact with Ingrezza may affect your dosage of Ingrezza.

 Here are some answers to questions you may have about Ingrezza’s dosage.

 - What if I miss a dose of Ingrezza?
 If you miss a dose of Ingrezza, talk with your doctor about when to take your next dose.
 In some cases, they may suggest that you take your dose as soon as you remember.
 But if it’s almost time for your next scheduled dose, they may recommend that you take your dose when you usually would.

 - Will I need to take Ingrezza long term?
-Ingrezza is meant to be used as a long-term treatment for TD.
+Ingrezza is meant to be used as a long-term treatment.
 If this medication works for you, your doctor will likely recommend that you take it long term.

 - How long does Ingrezza take to work?
 Ingrezza starts working as soon as you take your first dose of medication.
 But it can take as long as 7 days for this medication to reach a steady level in your body.
 So you may not notice any changes right away.
-With continued treatment, you may notice a decrease in your tardive dyskinesia symptoms.
+With continued treatment, you may notice a decrease in your TD or chorea symptoms.

 Costs of prescription drugs can vary depending on many factors.
 These factors include what your insurance plan covers and which pharmacy you use.

 If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
 You can also visit the Ingrezza manufacturer’s website to see if it has support options.

 Ingrezza and Austedo (deutetrabenazine) are prescribed to treat tardive dyskinesia (TD) and chorea due to Huntington’s disease in adults.
 Ingrezza comes as a capsule that you swallow.
 Austedo comes as a tablet or extended-release tablet* that you swallow.
 The latter is available under the name Austedo XR.